saltyrtc/saltyrtc-meta/Protocol.md

 #### new-responder

 When a new responder has completed the server's authentication process and an initiator is connected, the server will send this message to the initiator.
-It contains the hex encoded identity (*id*) of the newly connected responder.
+It contains the assigned receiver byte (*id*) of the newly connected responder.

 Encryption: NaCl Box (Server's Session Private Key, Client's Permanent Public Key)